-Republican and Democratic lawmakers today outlined a series of legislative principles that will help strengthen the retirement security of working families and ensure retirement advisors protect their clients' best interests.
+Republican and Democratic lawmakers today outlined a series of legislative principles that will help strengthen the retirement security of working families and ensure retirement advisors protects their clients' best interests.
 The congressional effort is taking place as bipartisan concerns grow over a regulatory proposal by the Department of Labor that many individuals fear will make it harder for low- and middle-income families to plan for retirement.
-Recognizing the need to strengthen protections for those seeking investment advice, Representatives Phil Roe (R-TN), Richard Neal (D-MA), Peter Roskam (R-IL), and Michelle Lujan Grisham (D-NM) are working together to introduce a bipartisan legislative solution that reflects the following principles:
+Recognizing the need to strengthen protections for those seeking investment advice, Representatives Peter Roskam (R-IL), Richard Neal (D-MA), Phil Roe (R-TN), and Michelle Lujan Grisham (D-NM) are working together to introduce a bipartisan legislative solution that reflects the following principles:

-The members working on this bipartisan effort released the following joint statement:
+The members working on this bipartisan effort released the following statement:

 "We are concerned that the Department of Labor's current fiduciary proposal may have unintended negative consequences that could harm individuals and families saving for retirement.
 We acknowledge the Department of Labor's pledge to change aspects of the regulation before final issuance, but feel more must be done to adequately address concerns about the rule's impact on the ability of low- and middle-class families to save for retirement.

 "The Department of Labor has said it will change certain aspects of the regulation before final issuance.
 However, if the final rule has flaws, damage can be done upon the rule's release due to the immediate changes the retirement savings industry would have to make and the likelihood that those changes could limit access to services and education for those saving for retirement.
 To protect the retirement savings of all Americans, we intend to introduce a bipartisan legislative solution.